lyndskg/CodeCompare/README.md

 <a name="time"></a>
 >
 ### Time Estimate:
 >
-> This project's estimated timeline is 3 months, with the following breakdown:
+> The estimated time to complete the entire project is approximately 12 weeks, considering a total of 2 weeks for each major phase.
 >
-> Initial Setup and UI Development: 1 week
+> Project Setup and Front-end Development (2 weeks)
-> Reddit API Integration and Data Retrieval: 2 weeks
-> Machine Learning Model Development: 3 weeks
-> Data Scraping and Pseudo-r/ELI5 Generation: 2 weeks
-> Storage Management and Error Handling: 1 week
+> Back-end Development and Database Integration (2 weeks)
+> Language Comparator and Pros/Cons Generation (2 weeks)
+> Visualizations and Difficulty Assessment (2 weeks)
+> Learning Roadmap and Study Guide Generation (2 weeks)
+> Bootcamp Recommendations and Progress Tracking (1 week)
-> Testing, Optimization, and Polishing: 2 weeks
+> Testing and Debugging (2 weeks)
+> User Interface Polishing and Finalization (1 week)

 &nbsp;